 Sessions are online, two hours each, from 9 – 11:00am EST and designed for aspiring leaders and professionals with one to five years of experience in business, government, nonprofits.
 Sessions are interactive and filled with real world assessments, exercises and discussions.

-Participants will need website access with video and audio and may need to download a mobile app to participate in state of the art, interactive gaming technology.
+Participants will need website access with video and audio and may need to download a mobile app to participate.

 Session 1 - Professional and Ethical Presence - Thursday, March 3, 2022